Bobby Unser: Broadcaster

 Unser was a television broadcaster for 20 years after his retirement from racing.
 He was a television commentator for IndyCar races after his retirement working for NBC, ABC, and ESPN.
 Unser also worked as the analyst for the IMS Radio Network in 1986.
 In 1989, the National Academy of Television Arts and Sciences awarded ABC's telecast of the Indianapolis 500 the Sports Emmy Award for "Outstanding Live Sports Special".
 Unser received announcer honors with Paul Page and Sam Posey.

-Unser has announcing in the booth for his brother Al's record-tying fourth Indy 500 victory in 1987 and Al's 1985 CART championship.
+Unser was announcing in the booth for his brother Al's record-tying fourth Indy 500 victory in 1987 and Al's 1985 CART championship.
 He also called his nephew Al Jr.'s first Indy 500 victory in the 1992 Indianapolis 500 and second in 1994.

 Unser also broadcast several NASCAR events between 1986 and 1992 alongside Page and Benny Parsons.
 The most famous NASCAR race Unser broadcast was the 1989 The Winston in which Rusty Wallace won by wrecking Darrell Waltrip with 2 laps to go; Unser was the first broadcaster of the broadcasting team to spot the post-race fist-fight between Wallace and Waltrip's pit crews.